Cardboard Technologies

 Cardboard Technologies was founded in August 2012.

-How much funding has Cardboard Technologies raised in total?
+How much total funding has Cardboard Technologies raised?

-The founders of Cardboard Technologies are Izhar Gafni and Nimrod Elmish.
+The co-founders of Cardboard Technologies are Izhar Gafni and Nimrod Elmish.

 Sectors & technology